rfruesmer/jsms/README.md

 jsms messages are composed of the following parts:

-- Header - contains values used by both clients and providers to identify and route
+- Header - contains values used by both clients and providers to identify and route messages

 - Body - jsms defines only one type being any custom object literal